 Area of Study 1: How do organisms function?

-- Students will contrast the different digestive system of herbivores, in particular ungulates, to gain an understanding of the adaptations that enhance species survival within a grassland environment
+- Students will contrast the different digestive systems of herbivores, in particular ungulates, to gain an understanding of the adaptations that enhance species survival

 Plan your excursion

-Herbivore Carnivore is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
+Herbivore, Carnivore is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.
-Students will need a copy of the student booklet, clipboard and a pen.